tomganleylee/energy-sankey-enhaced-battery/README.md

  - Type 'Sankey' in the search box
  - Select 'Custom: Sankey Energy Flow Card' or 'Custom: Sankey Power Flow Card'
    - The energy card does not require configuration
    - The power card auto configures.
-If there are any problems with autoconfiguration, edit the displayed yaml to select the correct power entities for grid input / generation / consumers.
+If there are any problems with autoconfiguration, use built in card editor edit feature select the correct power entities for grid input / generation / consumers / batteries.

 Outstanding issues to solve:
 - [ ] Sometimes there are thin dark lines between the blocks that make up the shapes, I believe this is caused by antialiasing, but I don't see an easy way of reducing/eliminating it, especially where the shapes are across two divs.
 - [ ] There are probably more edge cases to experiment with, such as multiple generation sources, grid configured with only input or output, and either of those being negative to represent flow in the opposite direction.
 - [ ] *Configurable time range is not yet implemented

-- [ ] Battery storage is not supported yet, see [#16](https://github.com/davet2001/energy-sankey/issues/16).

 [license-shield]: https://img.shields.io/github/license/davet2001/homeassistant-energy-sankey-card.svg?style=for-the-badge
 [releases-shield]: https://img.shields.io/github/release/davet2001/homeassistant-energy-sankey-card?style=for-the-badge